-- iii) Professional fees decreased due to decreased requirement for professional services. - iv) Travel and promotion costs decreased due to no travels made for trade shows and analyst meetings in the quarter.. - v) Interest income decreased due to decrease in cash available for placement. - vi) Foreign exchange loss increased due to unfavorable exchange rate prevailed during the quarter. - vii) General exploration expenses increased due to an increase in the consideration of potential new properties.
+- iii) Professional fees decreased due to decreased requirement for professional services. - iv) Travel and promotion costs decreased due to no travels made for trade shows and analyst meetings during the period. - v) Interest income decreased due to decrease in cash available for placement. - vi) General exploration expenses increased due to an increase in the consideration of potential new properties.